 Before you see signs of infestation, you’re likely to be bitten.
 So bite marks are an important form of bed bug detection.
 But not all bed bug bites are the same.
 These bugs pass through five stages before they become full adults.
 On their way, they will need a blood meal to molt and enter the next stage of development.
 These early bites often go unnoticed because they aren't always accompanied by a rash.
 For some people, it can take several bite incidents before an allergic reaction is seen.
 When you see bites on your skin, examine them closely.
 Bed bugs feed multiple times.
 That means their bites will not be random like mosquito bites.
 They are more likely to be in a line or cluster.

 When bed bugs come out to feed, they will sometimes leave fecal streaks to let you know.
 They will leave these streak marks on pillowcases, mattress covers, sheets, backboards, baseboards, outlet covers, and the floor.
 There will also be a significant amount of black fecal spotting in infested places, like the corners of a mattress, the seams of a mattress, and the stitching of upholstered furniture.
-Streaks and spotting will often be accompanied by the tiny, black, sticky droppings themselves, but it is the streak and the spotting you'll see first.
+Streaks and spots will often be accompanied by the tiny, black, sticky droppings themselves, but it is the streaks and the spots you'll see first.

 Bed bugs are known to dribble.
-For this reason, blood spotting and blood streaks are a helpful indicator.
-These stains can appear red, if found quickly but are more often found after they have dried and turned brown.
-The consistent appearance of blood stains should be immediately investigated.
+For this reason, blood spotting and blood streaks are helpful indicators.
+These stains can appear red if found quickly but are more often found after they have dried and turned brown.
+The consistent appearance of bloodstains should be immediately investigated.